• HOME

 Lewis Morris, Royal Governor of New Jersey

-Lewis Morris is a common name in New Jersey colonial politicians.
+Lewis Morris is a common name among New Jersey colonial politicians.
 The Lewis Morris who leased the Trent House – then known as Kingsbury – from its owner George Thomas, Governor of the colony of Pennsylvania, was born in 1671.
 He was active in the political affairs of the colonies of New York and New Jersey from his early 20s, serving in the East Jersey Provincial Council in 1692.

 After Queen Anne established New Jersey as a unified royal colony in 1702, Morris was appointed to the New Jersey Provincial Council.
 In 1738, New Jersey petitioned the crown for a distinct administration from New York, and Lewis Morris served as Governor of New Jersey until his death in 1746.
 Morris lived in Kingsbury from 1742 and probably died in the house.